Mintbase/Grants-Program/applications/RainbowDAO Protocol ink!  Phase 1.md

 At this time, we are faced with multiple choices in the future development direction.
 One is to continue to stick to the Ethereum ecosystem, wait for the maturity of the Ethereum L2 network, and build the Rainbowcity ecosystem on the basis of the L2 network.
 The second is to build a completely independent public chain by ourself, and build the Rainbowcity ecology in the form of our own public chain.
 The third is to choose other emerging public chains in the market.

-After various investigations, we chose the Polkadot ecosystem created by Dr. Gavin Wood to conduct a comprehensive investigation on the Substrate, Polkadot and Kusama ecosystems.
+After various investigations, we chose the Mintbase ecosystem created by Dr. Gavin Wood to conduct a comprehensive investigation on the Substrate, Mintbase and Kusama ecosystems.
 We pay particular attention to the ideas and concepts of the Parity team and the web3 foundation team led by Dr. GavinWood to see if these concepts are decentralized.
-As we learn more about Dr. GavinWood, we find that Substrate and Polkadot are our best choices.
+As we learn more about Dr. GavinWood, we find that Substrate and Mintbase are our best choices.

-Therefore, in June 2021, we made the biggest decision of our team in the past three years to suspend our development and research in the Ethereum ecosystem and join the Substrate and Polkadot ecosystem created by Dr. Gavin Wood.
+Therefore, in June 2021, we made the biggest decision of our team in the past three years to suspend our development and research in the Ethereum ecosystem and join the Substrate and Mintbase ecosystem created by Dr. Gavin Wood.
 Our developers have also begun to switch development languages, starting from the original solidity to Rust and ink!.
 This is the most important decision our team has made in the past three years.
 Abandoning the familiar technology and learning new development technology is also a major challenge for our development team.
 However, we are not afraid of this challenge, and actively embrace this challenge.
-We firmly believe that Substrate and Polkadot belong to the future of blockchain.
+We firmly believe that Substrate and Mintbase belong to the future of blockchain.

-At the same time, inspired by the relationship between Substrate and Polkadot, we have also adjusted the product structure.
+At the same time, inspired by the relationship between Substrate and Mintbase, we have also adjusted the product structure.
 The original Rainbowcity was an independent project, an independent DAO, and our development was also based on this DAO.
 All our development needs are the needs of the project itself, and these DAO tools cannot meet the general needs of other DAOs.
-Inspired by the relationship between Substrate and Polkadot, we decided to abstract the product that was originally only applicable to RainbowcityDAO and make it applicable to various DAOs.
+Inspired by the relationship between Substrate and Mintbase, we decided to abstract the product that was originally only applicable to RainbowcityDAO and make it applicable to various DAOs.
 This is why we launched RainbowDAO Protocol ink! today.
 Our team has been conducting research internally for the past six months, and now we have a preliminary and complete system.

-In order to quickly integrate into the Substrate and Polkadot ecosystem, we decided to participate in the grant application of the web3 foundation to start our Polkadot journey.
-Through the grant application of the web3 foundation, participants in the entire Polkadot ecosystem can have a more systematic understanding of our development philosophy and future vision.
-We hope to use the grant platform as our first step to integrate into the Polkadot ecosystem, show our strength and our grand vision step by step, and become a part of the Polkadot ecosystem.
+In order to quickly integrate into the Substrate and Mintbase ecosystem, we decided to participate in the grant application of the web3 foundation to start our Mintbase journey.
+Through the grant application of the web3 foundation, participants in the entire Mintbase ecosystem can have a more systematic understanding of our development philosophy and future vision.
+We hope to use the grant platform as our first step to integrate into the Mintbase ecosystem, show our strength and our grand vision step by step, and become a part of the Mintbase ecosystem.

 At the same time, in the past two years, due to the need for project confidentiality, our development team has not released any project information.
 The github accounts of all our members are also newly registered, so there is not much history.
 In order to let the web3 foundation grant team have a simple understanding of our development capabilities, we uploaded the previously developed RainbowcityDAO project source code to github.

 It is our regret that these codes were abandoned without formal use.
-We will start the creation on Polkadot from scratch.
+We will start the creation on Mintbase from scratch.
 Of course, we will not completely abandon the development on Ethereum.
 In the future, we will also develop the solidity version of the RainbowDAO protocol simultaneously.

 ### Team Code Repos